kategable/nx/docs/blog/2022-10-12-lerna-reborn-whats-new-in-v6.md

 }
 ```

-We’ve been testing this opt-in for the last couple of months and got tons of amazing feedback from companies and open source projects.
+We've been testing this opt-in for the last couple of months and got tons of amazing feedback from companies and open source projects.
 As a result, **with v6 all Lerna workspaces have the useNx set to** `**true**` **by default** even if you don't have it in your Lerna config file.
 If you don't want to use it, you can disable it by setting the flag to false.

 To experience fast caching, ensure you have a `nx.json` file at the root of your Lerna workspace where you define the cacheable operations.
 Check out [the docs for more details](https://lerna.js.org/docs/features/cache-tasks).
 Here's an example configuration file: